acornejo/picoAVR/_includes/index.md

 ## Build Your Own

-Keep in mind that due to the economy of scale, building one or two boards is significantly more expensive than building 100 or 1000 boards.
+The cost of the components required for building a single PicoAVR is less than 10$.

-Still, even when building a single board the total cost in parts is less than 10$.
+Moreover, keep in mind that due to the economy of scale, building one PicoAVR is significantly more expensive than building 100 or 1000 boards.

-This is ignoring shipping and the cost of the equipment required (a soldering station and an ICSP programmer to burn the bootloader, more on that below).
+This is ignoring the cost of the equipment required (a soldering station and an ICSP programmer to burn the bootloader, more on that below).

 ### BOM